GSA-TTS/FAC/docs/architecture/decisions/0027-jsonnet-schema.md

 There are no security implications that we are aware of from use of this tool as a compiler; no more than using any other compiler, that is.
 This tooling is part of our build process, and is not exposed as part of the user-facing application.

+## Note
+Was previously ADR 0018; renamed/renumbered when PDRs and ADRs were merged.